At present the Trust is managed by five Trustees.

 Imelda has worked for the McTimoney College of Chiropractic as a practical tutor and a student clinic tutor.
 In addition, she has served on the McTimoney Chiropractic Association committee both as treasurer and co-chair.
 Imelda also served on the GCC investigative panel.

-Imelda became a Trustee for the McTimoney Trust in 2008 and, having retired from the Trust in 2013, at present is serving as Honorary Treasurer.
-She has recently been co-opted to the main Board of the Trust.
+Imelda became a Trustee for the McTimoney Trust in 2008 and, having retired from the Trust in 2013, continued to act as an advisor to the Board and serve as Honorary Treasurer.
+Imelda returned as a Trustee in 2018.

 Imelda has an HNC in Biochemistry and a Diploma in Chiropractic.